TeamArmstrong/TeamArmstrong.github.io/index.md

 ### Alix Lian
 <img src="https://github.com/TeamArmstrong/teamarmstrong.github.io/raw/master/images/Alix.jpg" alt="Alix" style="float:right; width: 300px;  padding-left: 20px;"/>
-I am a fourth year Computer Science student in the Comprehensive stream at the University of Toronto Scarborough.
-I had two co-op work terms at Leonardo Inc, where she learned about various Agile (Scrum) development practices, including the importance and responsibilities of different roles in a Scrum team and utilizing JIRA, Confluence and Jenkins for Agile (Scrum) Development.
-As a part of the DevOps team, I structured a UAT automation framework for website testing where she demonstrated strong programming skills and improved developers' local working environment while using PuppetLab and Vagrant.
+Alix is a fourth year Computer Science student in the Comprehensive stream at the University of Toronto Scarborough.
+She has had two co-op work terms at Leonardo Inc, where she learned about various Agile (Scrum) development practices, including the importance and responsibilities of different roles in a Scrum team and utilizing JIRA, Confluence and Jenkins for Agile (Scrum) Development.
+As a part of the DevOps team, Alix structured a UAT automation framework for website testing where she demonstrated strong programming skills and improved developers' local working environment while using PuppetLab and Vagrant.
-As a student at UTSC, I am an overachiever and  a fast-learner.
-I am familiar with `*`nix environment and pick up programming languages quickly.
-As a TA at UTSC, I am patient with my students and love to offer help whenever wanted.
-When I am not working, I am a makeup artist, movie-lover and short-distant runner.
+As a student at UTSC, Alix is an overachiever and  a fast-learner.
+She is familiar with `*`nix environment and picks up programming languages quickly.
+As a TA at UTSC, she is patient with her students and loves to offer help whenever wanted.
+When Alix is not working, she is a makeup artist, movie-lover and short-distant runner.

 ### Ray Chu
 <img src="https://github.com/TeamArmstrong/teamarmstrong.github.io/raw/master/images/Ray.jpg" alt="Ray" style="float:left; width: 300px;  padding-right: 20px;"/>